-We are offer $25 spay/neuter for all stray and feral cats in the city of Lynchburg.
-Call 434-821-4922 for more information.
+We are offer $25 spay/neuter for all community and feral cats in the city of Lynchburg.
+Call (434) 207-2106 for more information.

-A feral cat is a “wild” cat that is not domesticated, they are like any other wild animal.
-These are cats whose past relatives were good old fashion strays but they had kittens who never came in direct contact with humans and now they are grown up and are unable to be touched or handled.
+A community cat is a free-roaming cat that doesn’t have a particular owner or that is not domesticated (feral cat).
+These are cats whose past relatives were lived outside but they had kittens who never came in direct contact with humans and now they are grown up and are unable to be touched or handled.
 Humans have created the cat problem and now we can help with the solution.

 If you or your neighbors are feeding cats living in your neighborhood, it is best that you get them fixed and return them back to your neighborhood.
 You may wonder why you shouldn’t just get rid of them in one way or another.
 Studies have shown that cats are in a location for a reason, usually a food source.
 If you humanely trap those that are “wild” and take them to a shelter, you must trap every single one and stop the food source.
 If you only trap a few, the cats that remain will instinctively breed at a much higher rate in order to maintain the natural balance.
 Bringing cats and kittens to the shelter each year will not solve the problem.